 Community safety, which is a priority for the City and our community, is a complex area that cannot be addressed by any one organisation alone.
 The City has joined forces with WA Police and key industry and government stakeholders to form the Safer Communities Partnership, and is working with the community to develop and implement programs to address community safety.

-The Safer Communities Partnership Terms of Reference outlines the scope and limitations for the Partnership, including functions, membership and management.
-The Partnership delivers community safety initiatives focusing on the following six key areas:
+The Safer Communities Partnership (formerly known as the Cleansweep Taskforce) delivers community safety initiatives focusing on the following five key areas:

 Safer Communities Partnership Strategic Plan 2015-2018